gurkanindibay/udemy-go-tryout/udemy-final-project/README.md

 1. Always register/login first to get a JWT token
 2. Include the JWT token in the Authorization header for protected routes
 3. Use tools like Postman, Insomnia, or VS Code REST Client for easier testing
-4. Check the database file `events.db` to verify data persistence
+4. Check the database to verify data persistence
+5. Run tests in a clean environment (fresh database)

 ## API Documentation